Altinn/altinn-studio-docs/content/teknologi/altinnstudio/about/_index.md

 - Highly scalable and secure infrastructure
 - Open source

-## When was it launced
+## When was it launched?
-The first version was launced in june 2020.
+The first version was launched in June 2020.

 ## Presentations